adellegia/09-MaAdelleGiaArbo-DataWrangling-data.table/README.md

 ## Statement of contributions

 **Ma.
-Adelle Gia Arbo** prepared the flow and content of the presentation.
-Delivered the presentation.
+Adelle Gia Arbo** prepared the flow and content of the presentation and exercise.
+Recorded and delivered the video presentation.

-**Viraaj Akuthota** prepared the flow and content of the presentation.
+**Viraaj Akuthota** prepared the flow and content of the presentation and exercise.